NanoComp/libctl/doc/docs/Installation.md

 - **Important:** Most Linux distributions come with Guile already installed.
 You can check by seeing whether you can run `guile --version` from the command line.
 In that case, do **not** install your own version of Guile from source &mdash; having two versions of Guile on the same system will cause problems.
 However, by default most distributions install only the Guile libraries and not the programming headers &mdash; to compile libctl, you should install the **guile-devel** or **guile-dev** package.

+It is possible to compile libcti *without* having Guile on your system by passing `--without-guile` to the `configure` script.
+(Guile is not necessary to install the Python interface to Meep and MPB.)
+However, to do this, you must be building from an official `.tar.gz` package on the [releases page](https://github.com/NanoComp/libctl/releases); building directly from the libctl git repo requires Guile in order to generate certain source files.

 ### Building From Source

 Here we provide instructions for building libctl from source on Ubuntu 16.04.
 Gzipped tarballs of stable versions are available on the [releases page](https://github.com/NanoComp/libctl/releases).